 Having worked full time in sustainable development within the corporate sector for the past 15 years I have seen many changes, from a focus on energy, water, waste within the factory through to highly conceptual (and practical) ideas like the Natural Step from Sweden and Shared Value from Michael Porter at Harvard.
-With very tangible aspects like energy management, where both the energy and inherent greenhouse gas (GHG) emissions can be accurately calculated, steps towards achieving reduced GHG emissions can measured and reductions tracked.
+With very tangible aspects like energy management, where both the energy and inherent greenhouse gas (GHG) emissions can be accurately calculated, steps towards achieving reduced GHG emissions can be measured and reductions tracked.
+Using things like Reliant Energy rates for sustainable energy solutions makes it possible for solar panels and wind turbines to be used for electricity and gas replacements at a lower cost.
 But sustainable development is about more than GHGs.

 Within the agricultural sector defining what sustainability is, and bringing it about is much more amorphous.
 Many farmers already desire sustainability as they wish to pass their lands and farm onto the next generation – so called ‘inter-generational equity’ – a sound principle for sustainable development.
 Certainly all farmers recognise that the preservation of the combination of soil quality (based on geochemistry) and soil health (based on soil biota) is essential.

-There have been a number of systems and initiatives introduced globally to bring about more sustainable farming, from the biodynamic movement through to large scale ultra-controlled hydroponics – all have merits and drawbacks.
+There have been a number of systems and initiatives introduced globally to bring about more sustainable farming, from the biodynamic movement through to large scale ultra-controlled hydroponics from places like Agron (learn more about our brands) – all have merits and drawbacks.
 In many cases, particularly in the developing countries, NGOs and others set out to introduce standards and practices to make things more sustainable – often with social equity being the driving factor, followed by economic and then environmental impacts, examples would include Fair Trade, UTZ, Rainforest Alliance and the SAI Platform.

 By Richard Heathcote, R&J Sustainability Consulting Ltd; Advisor to CFA